A Quantum Theory with Non-Collapsing Measurements: Conclusions

-\emph{Outlook --} A more comprehensive study of pQT and its generalizations \citep{fiorentino_quantum_nodate} will investigate the consequences of passive measurements on other quantum information protocols and concepts such as quantum channels or POVMs.
-It is also important to understand to what extent pQT is a non-classical theory -- what would a description in terms of hidden variables mean?
-Finally, it is not difficult to see that passive measurements represent just one specific case of possible alternative state-update rules leading to quantum-like theories.
-However, if consistent modifications of the projection postulate exist, an intriguing question arises: can we identify a physical principle which singles out the quantum mechanical state-update rule among these alternatives?
+It will be instructive to investigate the consequences of passive measurements more comprehensively, including other quantum information protocols and concepts such as contextuality, POVMs and generalised instruments \cite{fiorentino_pQT_nodate}.
+It will also be important to clarify the extent to which pQT is a \textit{non-classical} theory---does a description in terms of hidden variables exist?

+Passive measurements clearly represent just one alternative to the projection postulate of quantum theory.
+Thus, a more general framework is called for, aiming to establish \textit{acceptable state-update rules} based on operational requirements such as the uniqueness of post-measurement states and no-signalling.
+In such a family of foil theories \cite{fiorentino_quantum_nodate}, an intriguing question arises: can we identify physical principles which single out the quantum mechanical projection postulate within a larger set of alternatives?